Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 Key Takeaways

-- A refresh updates surfaces and fixtures ($20,000–$30,000 for a standard 5x7 in St. Pete); a remodel changes layout, plumbing, and structure ($40,000–$70,000+)
+- A refresh updates surfaces and fixtures ($20,000–$30,000 for a standard 5x7 in St. Pete); a remodel changes layout, plumbing, and structure ($40,000–$70,000+, with a Pinellas County master bath at the upper end)

 Not Sure Whether You Need a Refresh or a Full Remodel?